andrsd/otter/docs/user/object-params.rst

 .. :axis_opacity: The axis opacity.
 .. :zero_tol: Tolerance for considering limits to be the same.
 :labels-visible: Control visibility of the numeric labels.
+:scale: Scale factor for the axis.
+Useful for changing units.
+For example, to go from *meters* to *centimeters* set this to *1e2*.

 .. _camera: